This topic describes how to view the information about the nodes in a Kubernetes cluster.

 Go to the node list page

-- In the left-side navigation pane, click Container Monitoring.
+- In the left-side navigation pane, click Kubernetes Monitoring.

-- In the top navigation bar of the MNS console, select the region where your cluster is deployed.
+- In the top navigation bar, select the region where your cluster is deployed.

-- On the Container Monitoring page, click the name of the Kubernetes cluster whose node information you want to view.
+- On the Kubernetes Monitoring page, click the name of the Kubernetes cluster whose node information you want to view.